ppadovani/beautiful-jekyll/_posts/2018-02-01-illusion-of-grok.md

 In this day of polarizing opinions, half-truths, and alternative facts I believe that many people allow their desire and beliefs to cloud their objectivity.
-This in turn creates the illusion of grok within their knowledge base and potentially clouding their judgement.
+This in turn creates the illusion of grok within their knowledge base potentially clouding their judgement.

 ***Beware the illusion of grok!***